Proudly Serving All Residents of the 71107 Zip Code Area and the historical MLK Jr. District

 Born in Ethiopia, Moses was a former slave and robber chief who experienced a radical conversion and became one of the greatest Desert Fathers of the Egyptian wilderness.
 His life — from violence and hardship to profound holiness — makes him the perfect patron for a mission that meets people where they are, without judgment.

-His famous saying, "Go, sit in your cell, and your cell will teach you everything," reflects the Orthodox conviction that transformation comes through humility, prayer, and faithful service — exactly the spirit of St. Moses Mart.
+His famous saying, "If we are merciful to others, God will be merciful to us," reflects the Orthodox conviction that transformation comes through humility, prayer, and faithful service — exactly the spirit of St. Moses Mart.

-In partnership with the Northwest Louisiana Food Bank, St. Moses Mart will operate a full-service free community food market to those who qualify in an 18,000 square foot facility — the former Lo-Mart Grocery Store, a neighborhood landmark since 1975.
+St. Moses' Mart will operate a free community food market to those who qualify in an 16,000 square foot facility — the former Lo-Mart Grocery Store, a neighborhood landmark since 1975.

 Fresh Produce